peteflorence/simple_img_gallery/README.md

 The script will create an `index.html` in that directory, and view it with Firefox.

+## Dependencies

+There are no dependencies other than Python.
+(Currently only Python 2 supported.)

 ## Installation

+If you'd like to be able to use from any directory on your machine, you can:
 ```
 cd simple_img_gallery
 python ./setup.py install --prefix=${INSTALL_PATH}